tas4teens/SpartanDevsAlt/README.md

 Each 5-question quiz is randomly generated from our question bank.
 Scores will depend on accuracy, correct answer streak, and time spent answering each question.

-Challenges: Currently working on shifting our server to host our data from local to secured.
+<b>Challenges<b>: Currently working on shifting our server to host our data from local to secured.

 What we learned: Effective communication, delegating of tasks, and bringing all our pages together.